 Another key part of the job that requires expertise and know-how is building relationships with journalists, industry experts and other related stakeholders.
 Having positive relationships with each of these groups means your firm will be in touch with the latest news and be able to reach out to news media with immediate, positive results even in a crisis or damage control situation.

 PR professionals that have several years of practical, on-the-job experience are also important for firms that want to grow.
 They are the backbone of firms because they are good at seeking out new clients as well as promoting client retention.
 They can also facilitate and strengthen relationships with key stakeholders, as mentioned above.
 It is also helpful to have senior managers who can share and speak about their experiences and share their knowledge with new comers and junior staff members.

 Are integrated international PR programs beneficial for your work?

-Integrated international PR programs are very beneficial to MEAComS.
+Integrated international PR programmes are very beneficial to MEAComS.
 They allow our firm to get exposed, open our insights and benefit from new hands-on experiences and best practices.
 Doing so also helps boost our creativity particularly when it comes to international practices, while strengthening our communications network.

 All of these factors help us implement new ideas/initiatives in Egypt that have already proven successful elsewhere.
 Sharing ideas and best practices keep PR professionals up to date with the latest techniques and methods, which enable us to grow.